 As the season goes on, those plants hide the fading foliage from the bulbs.

-Naturalizing Bulbs Rule: Don’t Mow Down the Foliage
+Naturalizing Bulbs Tip: Don’t Mow Down the Foliage

 Flowering bulbs get their energy for the next flowering cycle through their foliage.

-So, if your naturalized bulbs are scattered in your lawn, don’t mow until the flowers’ leaves have completely withered away — or you may not get flowers next year.
+So, if your bulbs for naturalizing are scattered in your lawn, don’t mow until the flowers’ leaves have completely withered away — or you may not get flowers next year.

 That’s right, 10,000.
 When you naturalize bulbs, you go big for the greatest impact.